 Look out for signs that someone is struggling and may need support.
 Know what help is available and pass this information on (see under “Every day needs at Home”, “Every day needs at work “and “Getting help”).

-If you’re a manager of Black, Asian and Minority Ethnic (BAME) staff, you should be aware of emerging evidence that suggests that people from Black, Asian and Minority Ethnic backgrounds may be disproportionately affected by COVID-19, although further research is underway.
+Minority Ethnic staff may be aware of evidence that suggests people from Black, Asian and Minority Ethnic (BAME) backgrounds are disproportionately affected by COVID-19.

-If an employee that you line manage is from a BAME background and is feeling anxious, you should discuss with them how they can best protect themselves and their families during this period.
-Their wellbeing is what’s important.
+If an employee that you line manage is from a BAME background and is feeling anxious, you should discuss with them how they can best protect themselves and their family during this period.

-Once the results of further research and review on ethnicity and COVID-19 are published, the Scottish Government will consider any changes that need to be made to this guidance, based on any new clinical evidence.
+Further research is ongoing, and we will continue to reflect any changes that need to be made to the guidance, based on new clinical evidence.